 Solar loans have the same basic parameters as other home renovation loans: the lower the interest rate, the lower the overall cost, and the shorter the term of the loan, the higher the monthly payments.
 A key consideration for loan financing is that the monthly savings from solar should be greater than the monthly loan payments so the customer can save money from the start.

 Another form of solar loan is Property Assessed Clean Energy (PACE) financing.
 PACE loans are repaid through the homeowner’s property taxes.
 These loans are offered by some municipal governments in states with enabling legislation.
-We’ll delve into PACE financing in a future article.

 Third-party Ownership: Solar Leases and Power Purchase Agreements (PPAs)